-This year, take some steps to make your holidays less hectic.
+This year, take some steps to make your holidays less hectic and more joyous.
 Use these few simple tips to take the edge off the holiday stress and spend more time enjoying the holidays – rather than trying not to tear your hair out!

 It’s easy to go overboard when thinking about all of the things you want to do for the holidays.
 Between the decorating, cooking, entertaining, volunteering, and everything else you have on your plate, your best bet is to try to keep things simple.
 Not only will you avoid overload, but you are also far less likely to make mistakes when you don’t overcomplicate simple tasks like decorating or cooking a familiar family recipe.

 You don’t want to overload yourself (or your busy schedule) with lots of overcomplicated recipes and do-it-yourself decorating ideas.
 As much as you might wish for a clone now and then, you are only one person.
 Recognize your own limits and set some parameters before you agree to every volunteer activity or party that you are invited to.

 Sitting down and giving some clear thought to what you want to accomplish and how you are going to pull everything off is the best way to get started.
 Creating a plan with a clear head will help you remember things you might have otherwise forgotten, eliminate unnecessary tasks, and create a timeline for when things need to be done.

 While you are creating your plan, go ahead and make lists of everything that needs to be done as well as details associated with each task.
 Prioritize that list so you can focus on the most important list items first.
 Making lists will help you avoid last-minute scrambles and forgetting important things.